JTongay/alaffia-test/README.md

 ### Server
 I'm very OOP principled, so I definitely prefer utilizing Classes with inheritance/abstractions.
 I have a BaseResolver that all resolvers must inherit from, and that type is being checked by the `resolverMap` function.
 This ensures that all resolves are type safe to start.
 I utilize the data fetching from classes on the GraphQL context from a custom context.

+### Tests
+These are not standard by any means, but they accomplish the goal of executing the queries without having to manually go into Apollo Studio/Postman/etc. to execute them